Otto IV, Count of Burgundy: Life

 Otto was the son of Hugh of Châlons and Adelaide, Countess Palatine of Burgundy.
 Upon his father's death in 1266/7, he became Count of Châlons.
+In 1267, the pro-French Otto IV got in conflict with his half-uncle John I of Chalon-Arlay, who was supported by his vassals.
 His mother, Adelaide, died on 8 March 1279, and Otto inherited her county.
 However, he was unable to secure real power in the county until 1295.
 His elder daughter Joan II succeeded in the County of Burgundy, which was later given as dowry on her marriage to Philip.